ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 ```
 > **Note**: To keep things simple, in this case, it was chosen to either accept the entire payload or send back an error.

-Copying this straightway results in an error which is expected as the `CreatedCovidEntries` and `ConflictingIsoCodesError` types are not defined yet.
+Copying this straightway results in an error, which is expected as the `CreatedCovidEntries` and `ConflictingIsoCodesError` types are not defined yet.

 This resource is a bit more interesting than the second resource.
 To begin with, there is a resource argument named `covidEntries` annotated with `@http:Payload`.
 This means the resource is expecting a payload with type `CovideEntry[]`.